icereval/backbone-documentmodel/README.md

 user.on('remove:*', function () { ... });
 ```

-## Custom models and collections for nested values
+## Custom Models and Collections for nested values

 If you need further control over what kind of Model & Collection objects get created for nested values, you can override
 the `getNestedModel` and / or `getNestedCollection` method of `Backbone.DocumentModel` subclasses.
 Both methods have the